 Siloed Data

-Today, the majority of B2B organizations are relying on various communication channels to communicate with their audiences.
+Today, most B2B organizations rely on multiple communication channels to reach their audiences.

 Multiple Xs and Ys